-7 Additional 5G-relevant security concepts in industrial networks
+Additional 5G-relevant security concepts in industrial networks

-Not all security issues can or should be resolved at the level of 5G.
-This section therefore looks at other relevant security concepts in industrial networks.
+Not all security issues can or should be resolved at the level these include network bandwidth, reliability and latency - all of 5G.
+This section therefore looks at other relevant security of which are key concerns in industrial automation. concepts in industrial networks.

 A robust security architecture requires a combination of security controls and mechanisms in order to effectively protect industrial automation and control systems (IACS).
-In terms of technical security controls, the security means provided by 5G encompass the wireless part, frontand backhaul transmission as well as the corresponding configuration and management features.
+In terms of technical security controls, the security means provided by 5G encompass the wireless part, frontand backhaul transmission as well as the corresponding configuration and management features

 Today's automation and control systems are based on standardized protocols.
 These are often embedded in an architecture that includes cryptographic protocols such as transport (TLS, DTLS) and application layer security, user authentication and authorization, including roles, key and certificate management, access control mechanisms, and auditing and logging.
-Prominent examples of such architectures are Ethernet/ IP, Modbus-TCP and OPC UA.
+Prominent examples of such architectures are Ethernet/ IP.
+Modbus-TCP and OPC UA.